JarlCenteno3/TicketAnalyticsDashboard/README.md

 # Ticket Analytics Dashboard

 This project is a web application for visualizing ticket data.
-It's built with Next.js and uses MongoDB for the database.
+It provides a dashboard to analyze ticket trends, priorities, and statuses over time.
+The application is built with Next.js and uses MongoDB for the database.

 ## Features